University Prep Science & Math

 - Afterschool Homework Help/Tutoring

-I am so elated to partner with you ‘in the ring’ this year as we create and empower strong scholar champions!
+I am so elated to partner and serve you ‘in the ring’ this year as we create and empower strong SCHOLAR CHAMPIONS OF SERVICE!!!

-I cannot wait to see what adventures await us.
+I cannot wait to see what adventures and service opportunities await us.

 When you join our Crew, you’ll find an office culture that mirrors our philosophy for what works in the classroom.
 After all, it’s not just students who thrive in an environment built on collaboration, challenging work, acceptance, a “growth-mindset” and joy; grown-ups need it too!